 Subsequent years brought technical improvements to both consoles and home computers; screen resolution, number of sound channels, number of colours, memory size, processor speed.
 However, the two types remained distinct.
 Consoles remained specialized game computers, shaped for its single application.
 They are used with a TV screen, and normally placed under or next to the latter.
 Controllers are designed for the manipulation of the player's on-screen representation whose main purpose is to move.
 Software is loaded from read-only media: cartridges containing a ROM chip, or CDs or DVDs.
 A general purpose computer offers more varied uses — at least potentially — and the peripherals to support them.
 The machine is used with a dedicated monitor and is placed on a desk leading the user to assume an office worker's pose.
 The keyboard is the main input mechanism, and media are made for reading and writing, such as floppy disks (in the earlier generations), USB drives, and hard disks, although from the late 1990s until the early 2010s optical media were common for installation of software.
 It's still true that the user can write his own software on a PC, but not on a console.
 Interestingly, these computers could and can also be used to illicitly copy software as well; a major concern that had consequences.

 Are the differences between the two paradigms conducive to different game types?
-As mentioned above, the respective controllers are fundamentally different. the fifty or more keys on a keyboard2 and the precise positioning by the mouse enable a wide range of possible manipulations of the game state, especially necessary in flight simulators.
+As mentioned above, the respective controllers are fundamentally different. the fifty or more keys on a keyboard2 and the precise positioning by the mouse enable a wide range of possible manipulations of the game state, especially necessary in realistic simulators.
 Another case where the keyboard is a necessity is the old form of the text adventure, which uses a rudimentary form of text analysis to control the protagonist.
-Without going into the matter more deeply, it seems that we can say that there are some games that require involvement and conquering a learning curve that sit well on the office chair and not on the sofa.
-On the other hand, some popular franchises are bound to a particular console manufacturer: Mario to Nintendo, Gran Turismo to Sony, and Halo to Microsoft.
-There is much mutual ground as well; Doom, Myst, Tetris, and Monkey Island are popular titles that appeared on both types (and are played using simple controls).
+Without going into the matter more deeply, it seems that one can say that there are some games that require involvement and conquering a learning curve that sit well on the office chair and not on the sofa.
+Furthermore, some popular franchises are bound to a particular console manufacturer: Mario to Nintendo, Gran Turismo to Sony, and Halo to Microsoft.
+There is some mutual ground as well; Doom, Myst, Tetris, and Monkey Island are popular titles that appeared on both types (and are played using simple controls).

 Presentation is an important matter in the undertaking of selling a product.
 As the development of games gathered steam and became commercially attractive, packaging became more elaborate.